ddj231/Handel/README.md

 Above we've got a chord, played with a piano, looping 8 times, with a bpm of 100!

 ## Custom Instruments
 Handel (v0.4.0 and up) allows custom instruments to be loaded into Handel Programs.
-Instruments can be created and added to a Run of a Handel program as follows.
+Instruments can be created and added to a run of a Handel program as follows.

 ```
 let myinst = Handel.MakeInstrument({